Hendrix Greyson

 Writers explored the chemistry between Hendrix and Harlow throughout early 2020.
 Both Turland and Donovan thought they made a good couple.
 Hendrix often played a supportive role to Harlow, as she dealt with various issues related to her mother.
 Their relationship is also tested by Harlow's grandfather Paul Robinson (Stefan Dennis), who dislikes Hendrix.
 The character was given his first major solo storyline in early 2021, as he becomes involved in gambling.
 As the story progresses, Hendrix gets into debt to local criminal Kane Jones (Barry Conrad) and he acquires a gun for protection.
 Writers used the plot to break up Hendrix and Harlow, which Turland admitted to being "quite upset" about.
 Hendrix then experiences a downward spiral.
 The character next love interest was Mackenzie Hargreaves (Georgie Stone), with whom he had shared the show's first transgender kiss.
 The pair establish a romantic relationship after forming a close friendship, which Stone described as "a safe place".
 She found that Hendrix brought out a more playful side to her character.
 The relationship comes under strain when Hendrix befriends teenager Zara Selwyn (Freya Van Dyke), who later kisses him.

 Turland decided to leave Neighbours to try new roles and pursue work overseas shortly before the serial was cancelled in early 2022.
-Producers took the decision to kill Hendrix off, which came as a shock to Turland until the story was explained to him and he realises that his character would come full circle with his family.
+Producers decided to kill Hendrix off, which came as a shock to Turland until the story was explained to him and he realised that his character would come full circle with his family.
 Hendrix is diagnosed with pulmonary fibrosis as a result of saving Mackenzie from a fire.
 The pair took centre stage in a special episode focussing on the storyline, which sees Hendrix spontaneously propose to Mackenzie.
-Shortly after the wedding, Hendrix undergoes a lung transplant, but his body rejects the new lungs and he dies surrounded by his loved ones, making his death the last in the show's history.
+Shortly after the wedding, Hendrix undergoes a lung transplant, but his body rejects the new lungs and he dies surrounded by his loved ones.
 Turland made a brief appearance as Hendrix in the show's finale on 28 July 2022.
 Hendrix also appears in the first Neighbours spin-off Erinsborough High (2019).
 The character received an early negative reaction from fans due to his questionable actions and behaviour, particularly towards women.
 For his portrayal of Hendrix, Turland was nominated for Best Daytime Star at the 2022 Inside Soap Awards.